 This is the second part of this series of articles about the most beautiful mountain roads in Ireland.

-In the first part we got an overview of Ireland’s mountain regions and got to know the most beautiful mountain roads for motorcyclists in the south-east of the country.
-In this second part we will look at the southwest of Ireland and the third part will be about the north.
+In the first part we got an overview of Ireland’s mountain regions and got to know the most beautiful mountain roads for motorcyclists in the south-east of the country and the third part will be about the north.